Sampled-data funnel control and its use for safe continual learning: Safeguarded data-based control

 In a second numerical experiment we extend the MPC strategy towards higher auxiliary error variables in the cost functional and an adaptively increasing prediction horizon.
-The performance is depicted in ~\Cref{fig:dMPC_output}, \Cref{fig:dMPC_input} and \Cref{fig:dMPC_error} in red.
+Respective quantities in \Cref{fig:dMPC_output,fig:dMPC_input,fig:dMPC_error} are labeled with the subscript ``adapt''.
+The performance is depicted in \Cref{fig:dMPC_output,fig:dMPC_input,fig:dMPC_error} in red.
 Starting with $L=1$ the prediction horizon is allowed to increases over time until $L=20$.
 Further, we set $Q=10^{3}\cdot I$, $R=10^{-4}\cdot I$, $\lambda_\nu = 10^{-6}$ as before, and $\mu_0 = \frac{1}{\phi(0)}$, $\mu_1=\frac{1}{\phi(0)}\cdot 10^{-2}$, where the funnel is constant with $\phi(t)=0.15$.
 In comparison to the first experiment one observes that the enhanced MPC strategy suffices to safeguard both error variables and, therefore, at no time the ZoH component becomes active.
 The tracking performance in both runs is of similar quality.